John Curtis has been around for a few decades and the Patriots have been highly-successful in all endeavors.

 "It was great to be a part of the first basketball championship.
 We had never gotten one.
 Our girls softball team is 12-0 right now, too."

-As a potential big-time receiver, Dupre has fielded questions about playing in Curtis' run-oriented offense.
+As a potential big-time receiver, Dupre has field questions about playing in Curtis' run-oriented offense.

-"People from outside Curtis and from even inside my inner circle have asked me about that, but I love Curtis and I'm sticking with my family," said Dupre, who has attended the River Ridge school since his elementary years.
+"People from outside Curtis and from even inside my inner circle have asked me about that, but I love Curtis and I'm sticking with my family," said Dupre.
 "I will work hard and Curtis will get me where I need to be in college.

 "Coach J.T.
 (Curtis) will take me real far.
 He's going to throw me the ball, too.
 I caught a touchdown pass in the semifinals (vs. Evangel Christian).
 Abby Touzet has shown he can throw the football."